Hepatitis Monthly

-Hepatitis Monthly is a monthly peer-reviewed open access medical journal published by Kowsar Publishing, a publisher included on Beall's List prior to its shutdown in 2017.
-It was established in 2002 by Seyed-Moayed Alavian, who is the journal's editor-in-chief.
+Hepatitis Monthly is a monthly peer-reviewed open access medical journal published by Brieflands Publishing, formerly known as Kowsar Publishing.
+Kowsar was included on Beall's List prior to the list's shutdown in 2017.
+The journal was established in 2002 by Seyed-Moayed Alavian, who is the journal's editor-in-chief.

 Abstracting and indexing

 The journal is abstracted and indexed in CAB Abstracts, CINAHL, EBSCO databases, Embase, Science Citation Index Expanded, and Scopus.
 According to the Journal Citation Reports, the journal has a 2018 impact factor of 1.578.

 In August 2017, the United States National Library of Medicine, which manages the PubMed Central database, determined that the journal did not satisfy their Scientific Quality Standard, and delisted the journal.